PulzAid v2

 Customer-feedback-driven redesign

-Instead of guessing, I used real customer feedback to identify the pain points.
-The biggest complaint: "I don't know what's happening with my case."
-Every design decision was measured against this core problem.
+Instead of guessing, I used real customer feedback to identify pain points.
+The biggest complaint: 'I don't know what's happening with my case.'
+Every decision mapped back to solving that lack of clarity.

 The Thread: Shared Design System

-Color tokens, typography scale, component library, spacing rhythm — all consistent between the marketing site and the web app.
-When a design decision was made for one, it informed the other.
+Both products share a unified design system I created in Figma and implemented in React.
+Color tokens, typography scale, component library, and spacing rhythm — all consistent between the marketing site and the web app.
 This is what happens when one person owns both: coherence without meetings.

 Outcome & Impact